Assigning of English and Mathematics Classes

 How are students assigned English and Mathematics Classes?

 Connect classes are for identified students who benefit from some additional foundation skills in the chosen subject.
 These classes are smaller in size and generally have additional Student Support Officer support.
-These classes start from Year 8 with the hope that a base level of literacy and numeracy is achieved to best prepare students to begin the SACE.
+These classes start from Year 8 with the intention that a base level of literacy and numeracy is achieved best preparing students for SACE.

 English and Mathematics classes are formed using a clustering approach bringing together students with a range of strengths and abilities, which research suggests best supports the learning of all students.
 We review all literacy and numeracy class allocations at the end of each term to evaluate if this is still the best option for the individual.
 This review results in students moving between classes with the recommendation of the Learning Area Teams and confirmation from families.